 11: Drizzle the caramel over the frosting and serve.

-Bananas with a few brown spots are the best type to use as these possess the most flavour and also acts as a great egg replacer inside the cake batter.
+Use ripe bananas - Bananas with a few brown spots are the best type to use as these possess the most flavor and also acts as a great egg replacer inside the cake batter.

 You can but I personally prefer to add them just before serving so that they are fresh, instead of leaving them in the fridge to go brown.